will4381/adversarial-ai-detector-attack/README.md

 ## Installation and Running

-`pip install -r requirements.txt`
+- `pip install -r requirements.txt`

-Be sure to set your GPT Zero API key in the `.env` file as `gptzero_api_key`, or you can remove this module and replace it with your own detector method.
+- Be sure to set your GPT Zero API key in the `.env` file as `gptzero_api_key`, or you can remove this module and replace it with your own detector method.
+**Note:**Simply using a blank string for the API key should grant you 7 requests a day.
+Set it to `gptzero_api_key = ''`.

-Add your AI generated text or use the current placeholder text.
+- Add your AI generated text or use the current placeholder text.

 ## Future or Additions